I'm a once and future physicist currently masquerading as a statistician. My work bridges statistical

 scientists to make the most out of their data.

 The pursuit of general purpose but high performance statistical tools has lead me to the intersection

 of diffential geometry, probability theory, and statistics, partiuclarly Hamiltonian Monte Carlo and

-techniques via the Hamiltonian Monte Carlo.
-Along with some talented colleagues I am developing both
+its generalizations.
+Along with some amazing colleagues I am developing both the theoretical foundations

-the theoretical foundations and practical implementations of the algorithm, the latter particularly
+and the practical implementations of these algorithms, the latter in Stan